-What to Ask and Check
+What to ask and what to know

 Asking a roofing contractor the right questions will give you the knowledge you need t find the professional roofing company your home deserves.
 Here are some of the basic questions you should be asking a roofing contractor.
 We hope this list will give you the knowledge you need to find the best contractor in the Tri-Cities, TN or the Jacksonville, Orlando or Tampa area of Florida for your next roofing project..

 Not “Self-Insured”: You need to know if your contractor carries general liability insurance for both commercial and residential projects.
 A sizable contractor will carry no less than $500,000, and usually around $1,000,000 of coverage.
 If your contractor’s insurance policy cannot cover potential damages, then the contractor would be personally liable.
 If they cannot cover the damages, you will again have no legal recourse and will end up paying for the repairs or even a new roof yourself.
 Over three-fourths of roofing companies do not carry proper insurance coverage to protect you against losses.